Deterministic Discrete Denoising: Preliminaries

 This forms a hybrid dynamical system \citep{Aihara2010} consisting of a discrete state variable $\bm{x}_t$ and a continuous state variable $\bm{w}_t$.
 Given an initial state $(\bm{x}_0, \bm{w}_0)\in\mathcal{V}\times\mathbb{R}^N$, the system generates samples iteratively, deterministically, and autonomously.
 Typically, the weight vector $\bm{w}_t$ does not converge and remains in a bounded domain around the origin.

 The difference between the predefined target vector and the feature vector averaged over $T$ samples can be written as

 The right-hand side converges to zero as $T\to\infty$, provided that the sequence $\bm{w}_t$ remains bounded, which is guaranteed under mild conditions.
 Therefore, the herding system generates a sequence of samples with the predefined feature expectations converging asymptotically at a rate of $O(T^{-1})$.
 This convergence rate is much faster than the $O(T^{-1/2})$ rate of probabilistic sampling, such as independent categorical sampling and Markov chain Monte Carlo (MCMC) sampling, from a distribution with the same feature expectations.
 Note that exact maximization in the sample generation step is not required, since the $O(T^{-1})$ convergence holds as long as the weight vector remains bounded \citep{Welling2009ICML,Welling2010JPCS}.
+The convergence rate of the herding algorithm is analyzed in more detail \citep{Bach2012,Harvey2014}.

 The dynamics of the herding system is classified as a piecewise isometry \citep{Goetz2000,Goetz2003}, which is weakly chaotic, with Lyapunov exponents equal to zero almost everywhere, and typically has a fractal attracting set.
 Such complex nonlinear dynamics of the herding system yields diverse samples with relatively high entropy and negative autocorrelations \citep{Welling2009ICML,Welling2010JPCS}.